bitblip/cse2421tldr/content/posts/reading-pointers-on-c.md

 ```

 ### Library and local includes
-Use angle brackets `<filename>` and double quotes `"filename"` to differentaite library and local includes.
+Use angle brackets `<filename>` and double quotes `"filename"` to differentiate library and local includes.
 ``` c
 #include <stdio.h>
 #include "myfile.h"